 Please do not let the different buttons and options intimidate you.
 For most simple repairs you only need the section of the left the window.
 In general JPEG corruption is one of two (or both): A corrupt header or bit corruption in the actual image data.
 Typically the first photo is what you get when the header is corrupt.
 In the second example, the image actually can be opened but ‘distorts’ at some point due to bit errors in the JPEG data.

 Step 1 is always removing corrupt data.
 In case the image partially displays this is caused by invalid markers.
-JPG-Repair does this automatically when you load an image and click repair.
+These are bytes that happen to correspond with what the JPEG specification defines as markers.
+JPG-Repair repairs those automatically when you load an image and click repair.
+Often there is not just this one invalid marker, but it is surrounded by more corrupted bytes.
+And often these corrupt bytes tend to clutter.
+So we need to get rid of all those bad bytes.

 Not all JPEG files can be repaired.
 In fact I see that a lot unfortunately.
 JPG-Repair does several analysis on each file it processes that may help you determine why a file can not be repaired.